MEET THE FACULTY

 Wendy has been studying the healing effects of sound, music, and vibration for over 30 years, and co-directed the Sound and Music Institute, a 9-month program in therapeutic sound and music at the New York Open Center.
 She has created a practitioner training in therapeutic sound, and is the director of the Princeton Sound School, specializing in sound meditation.

 Dr. Jacqueline Horner-Kwiatek, mezzo-soprano, is a singer, conductor, educator, and composer.
 She was a member of the world-renowned vocal quartet Anonymous 4 from 2000-2015.
 She recorded twelve award-winning CD’s with the group, including American Angelswhich twice topped Billboard’s classical music charts, and The Cherry Tree, one of the top selling classical CDs of 2010.
 Anonymous 4′s performance of the Irish lament “Caoineadh” on Christopher Tin’s album Calling All Dawns, with Jacqueline as featured soloist, led to a Grammy for Best Classical Music Crossover Album.
-She is currently Artistic Director of ModernMedieval Voices, a women’s ensemble dedicated to creating programs that combine early music with new commissions.
+She is the founder and Artistic Director of ModernMedieval Voices, a women’s ensemble dedicated to creating programs that combine early music with new commissions.
 The ensemble has performed and given residencies all over the U.S.

 As a composer, Dr. Horner-Kwiatek has written pieces for MMV and the Folger Consort, amongst others, and her music has been described by The Washington Post as “beguiling and succinct.”
-As a soloist she has been a guest soloist with many renowned ensembles and opera companies, including English National Opera, Washington Bach Consort, Royal Opera Covent Garden, The Folger Consort, Armonia Nova, Ensemble Modern Frankfurt and Ensemble InterContemporain Paris, performing at many of the world’s leading venues, including Wigmore Hall, Purcell Room and Queen Elizabeth Hall in London, The Kennedy Center, Carnegie Hall, and Disney Concert Hall.
+She has been a guest soloist with many renowned ensembles and opera companies, including English National Opera, Washington Bach Consort, Royal Opera Covent Garden, The Folger Consort, Armonia Nova, Ensemble Modern Frankfurt and Ensemble InterContemporain Paris, performing at many of the world’s leading venues, including Wigmore Hall, Purcell Room and Queen Elizabeth Hall in London, The Kennedy Center, Carnegie Hall, and Disney Concert Hall.

 Gold medalist and first-ever American laureate of the International Bach-Abel Competition, Arnie Tanimoto has quickly established himself as one of the foremost viol players in the United States.
 He has performed and recorded in venues across North America and Europe with the likes of Barthold Kuijken, the Boston Early Music Festival Ensemble, and the Smithsonian Consort of Viols.
 Arnie was the first-ever viola da gamba major at the Juilliard School, where he soloed on both viola da gamba and baroque cello.
 In 2017 he was awarded with a Frank Huntington Beebe Fund Fellowship and subsequently finished his studies at the Schola Cantorum Basiliensis in Basel, Switzerland.
 His principal teachers include Paolo Pandolfo, Sarah Cunningham, Christel Thielmann, and Catharina Meints.
 As a teacher, Arnie regularly serves on faculty at the Mountainside Baroque Summer Academy and the Viola da Gamba Society’s Conclave, as well as maintaining a private studio in New York City.
 He holds additional degrees from Oberlin Conservatory and the Eastman School of Music.